-Our Multi-age classrooms register half of the class with children ages 3 turning 4, while the other half are children ages 4 turning 5.
-This is important as it creates a balanced mixed age group.
+Our Multi-age Pre-K classrooms are for children who are three and four years old by September.
 Multi-age education enriches the total learning environment, encouraging all the children to achieve their best regardless of age.
 Like the “one room schoolhouse”, or “family approach”, children are able to share their experiences and knowledge with compassion for each other as co-learners.
-They learn to support the community while reaching individual developmental goals.
+They learn to support each other’s learning and the community while reaching individual developmental goals.

 ln a multi-age class students can stay together for more than one year, often with the same teacher.
 Research has found that language and social skills improve more rapidly and discipline problems diminish in a mixed age classroom.
 Our preschool curriculum is filled with a wide range of projects insuring the introduction of academic knowledge in fun and meaningful ways.

 Two day or three day used to be the norm, however research shows that many children want more!
 Throughout the world it is common for preschoolers to attend school five days a week.
 For “enthusiastic learners,” we offer a 5 day option. lt has been shown that children who attend five days in a row grow by leaps and bounds, naturally building on the previous day’s experiences.
 This option is open to children who turn three or four by September 1st. * Priority placement is given for this class.

 Early and extended care in our Creativity Club is also available to all students.

 Each day will vary depending on the activities and timeline of the students.
 The example times below are provided to show the rhythm of the day.
 This pattern frames our days but is not a rigid schedule.